-Leadership Leadership is demonstrated through a commitment to building a shared culture of excellence across the disaster management sector.
-Strategic planning, within the context of resources and risk, underpins clear decision- making and priorities to achieve positive outcomes for, and to enable, the community Public Safety Keeping the community safe is the primary driver for the continuous improvement of Queensland's disaster management arrangements.
+Leaders Leadership is demonstrated through a commitment to building a hip shared culture of excellence across the disaster management sector.
+Strategic planning, within the context of resources and risk, underpins clear decision-making and priorities to achieve positive outcomes for, and to enable, the community

+Public Safety Keeping the community safe is the primary driver for the continuous improvement of Queensland's disaster management arrangements.
 The arrangements are delivered through disaster management groups with a focus on the safety of the community, engaging stakeholders and sharing the responsibility for disaster management.
-Partnership Every Queenslander has a role to ensure our State is resilient, risks are managed, and identified opportunities lead to improvement.
+Partner ship Every Queenslander has a role to ensure our State is resilient, risks are managed, and identified opportunities lead to improvement.
 Strong partnerships across the sector improve disaster management outcomes.
 Partnerships work well when they are well governed, have clear roles and responsibilities, and promote true collaboration.
-Performance A culture of performance drives the productivity and effectiveness of disaster management.
-Productivity and effectiveness are measured by a combination of quality, quantity, cost, time and human relationships.
-Performance and continuous improvement are monitored and analysed against Standards.
+Perform ance